smithm4949/Readme-Generator-Ch-09/readme.md

 ## Description

-This weeks challenge is to create a CLI in node.js that generates a readme file.
+This weeks challenge is to create a CLI in node.js (using the inquirer package) that generates a readme file.
 When users start up the CLI they will be asked a series of questions about their application.
 Those answers will be used to populate a professional looking readme file with a relevant name.

 ## Installation and Deployment